blackbuild/idea-maven-wrapper-support/README.md

-# No longer in use
+# Deprecation notice

-In version 2020.2 of IDEA, native Maven Wrapper support has been included, therefore this plugin will no longer be updated.
+In version 2020.2 of IDEA, native Maven Wrapper support has been included, therefore this plugin is considered deprecated.

 Include Maven-Wrapper (https://github.com/takari/maven-wrapper) support in IDEA.